hrishipawar24/Learning_Javascript/Introduction to JS (Variables-and-Data-Types)/README.md

 2.Create a variable age to store your age

 3.Print the values stored in the variable on one line followed by the type of the variable in the next line

+## Problem 4
+Store the name, school, grade, section, rollno and the marks scored by the student in 3 subjects Print the report card of the student (You can make it look nice by using some keyboard symbols )